 The Trustee may also collect personal information from various online sources, including social media, in order to investigate or validate information provided by members to the Trustee in the course of reviewing or assessing complaints or claims for total and permanent disablement or death benefits.

 The Trustee uses various agents to help it administer the APSS.
 Information collected by the Trustee may be passed to the APSS's agents, as needed, to enable them to properly perform their respective functions in relation to the APSS.
-These agents include the APSS's administrator and claims assessor and legal, actuarial, accounting and other professional advisers.
-All of these agents are under binding legal obligations to keep the information given to them secure and to deal with it only as authorised by the Trustee.
+These agents include the APSS's administrator and claims assessor, legal, actuarial, accounting, auditors, insurer, mail house and other professional advisers.
+All of these agents are under binding legal obligations to keep the information given to them secure and confidential and to deal with it only as authorised by the Trustee.
 Each agent is provided only with the personal information it reasonably requires in order to perform its services to the Trustee.